MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureSSHKey.md

 # New-AzureSSHKey

 ## SYNOPSIS
-Creates a SSH Key object to insert an existing certificate into a new Linux-based azure_2 virtual machines.
+Creates a SSH Key object to insert an existing certificate into a new Linux-based Azure virtual machines.

 ## SYNTAX